oracle-livelabs/database/kubernetes-for-oracledbas/deploy-oraoperator/deploy-oraoperator.md

 ## Task 1: Kubernetes Resources

 Kubernetes has built-in resources, or API endpoints, that usually represent a collection of concrete objects on the cluster.
-You've already looked at a few of them in previous labs including *nodes*, *namespaces*, *pods*, and *services*.
+You've already looked at a few of them in previous labs including *Nodes*, *Namespaces*, *Pods*, and *Deployments*.

 Take a look at the built-in resources available in your cluster: